genesis-community/shield-genesis-kit/MANUAL.md

 By default, SHIELD uses the following VM types/networks/disk pools from your Cloud Config.
-Feel free to override them in your environment, if you would rather they use entities already existing in your Cloud Foundry:
+Feel free to override them in your environment, if you would rather they used entities already existing in your Cloud Foundry:

 ```
 params: